Kavango West: Population

 The region is characterised by an extremely uneven population distribution.
 The interior is very sparsely inhabited, while the northernmost strip, especially along the Kavango River, has a high population concentration.

 Economy and infrastructure

-The region contains a multi-country conservation park and six locally managed wildlife reserves.
+Kavango, prior to the split, was the region with the highest poverty level in Namibia, more than 50% of the population were classified as poor.
+According to the 2012 Namibia Labour Force Survey, unemployment in the Kavango Region was 29.8% at the time.
+Economic activities included farming and tourism.

+Transport

+There is a particular dearth of north-south roads in the Region, apart from the Rundu-Grootfontein main road.
+The poor condition of the roads and the long distances have a negative effect on tourism; this situation was improved by the completion of the Trans–Caprivi Highway.
+A major highway connecting Rundu to western Kavango and the Ohangwena Region is under construction.

 Oil exploration

-ReconAfrica, a petroleum exploration company headquartered in Canada, has obtained exploration licenses for more than 13,600 square miles of land in the Kavango West region of Namibia and in Botswana.
-In January 2021 ReconAfrica announced the start of drilling operations on the first exploration well.
-Environmental activists have expressed concern that ReconAfrica's plans for its test wells have not been properly vetted through Namibia's environmental review process, however ReconAfrica and both the governments of Namibia and Botswana have stated that the company's activities have followed due process and that no fracking will occur.
+Oil exploration in the Kavango West region, east of the Owambo Basin, is ongoing in 2026.
+ReconAfrica, a petroleum exploration company headquartered in Canada, has exploration licenses for more than 13,600 square miles of land in the Kavango West region of Namibia and in Botswana.
+In January 2021, ReconAfrica started drilling operations on the first exploration well.
+Environmental activists expressed concern that ReconAfrica's plans for its test wells had not been properly vetted through Namibia's environmental review process.
+However, ReconAfrica, and both the governments of Namibia and Botswana, have stated that the company's activities have followed due process and that no fracking will occur.
 The drilling license does not include any of the protected areas.